afadil/wealthfolio/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the LGPL-3.0 license.
 See the `LICENSE` file for details.

 ---